khaliullov/pdd-yandex-letsencrypt/README.md

-# Generate Let's Encrypt Certificate for with PDD Yandex
+# Generate Let's Encrypt Certificate with PDD Yandex

 This is just wrapper for:
 - https://github.com/AnalogJ/lexicon